livingingroups/eas-coding-workshops/20241112-project-structure/README.md

 -   **Non-code project organization** Separate folders for:
     -   inputs, in this case called `data`
+    -   code
-    -   code, in this case multiple folders:
+        -   in this case multiple folders: `01-just-a-script`, `02-script-with-functions` etc.
-        -   `just-a-script`
+        -   in general if you have a "R code" folder inside your project, you should name it `R`
     -   intermediates, in this case `saved-models`
     -   outputs, in this case `plots` .
 Could be broken up into separate "plots" and "results" folder, as recommended [here](#0).
 -   **Working on EAS rstudio server**